nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 "Rsolv" is no longer used.

-"Iscren" is a flag to define the dielectric charge scaling option.
+`iscren` is a flag to define the dielectric charge scaling option.
 "iscren 1" implies the original scaling from Klamt and Schüürmann, mainly "(&epsilon;-1)/(&epsilon;+1/2)", where &epsilon; is the dielectric constant. "iscren 0" implies the modified scaling suggested